 If service of the summons and complaint is not made upon a defendant within a hundred and twenty days after filing the complaint, the court, upon motion or on its own initiative after notice to the plaintiff, would dismiss the action without prejudice.

 All Arizona Process Service may be served anywhere within the territorial limits of the state.
 The summons and pleading being served must be served together.
 If a defendant refuses to accept a summons, they do not waive any challenge to the court’s jurisdiction over the defendant’s person.

 In order to prevent needless expenditures of serving a summons, a person that gets notice of action has a responsibility to return to Arizona Process Service.
 The notice and request must be in writing and addressed directly to the defendant.
-It should be dispatched through first-class mail or other reliable means and must be accompanied by a copy of the complaint and shall identify the court in which it has been filed.
+It should be dispatched through first-class mail or other reliable means, accompanied by a copy of the complaint, and shall identify the court in which it has been filed.